SayfullahSayeb/Subway-Surfers-Temp/README.md

 ## ⚠️ Disclaimer

 I do not support cheating or illegal activities.
-This project is for educational purposes only.
+This project is for educational and personal use only.
 Support fair gameplay and developers through in-game purchases.
 Use of this project may violate game terms of service.
 I am not responsible for misuse and disclaim any liability for consequences.

 ## Features